jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 }
 ```

 We know how to access DOM nodes inside a React component.
-Let’s take a look at some of the situations where this may be useful.
+Let's take a look at some of the situations where this may be useful.

 ## Usage of React refs